 The C-Team will support and oversee the implementation of the 2024-2026 SRP Plan.
-The C-Team anticipates supporting several important SRP developments in 2024, including the launch of the Non-Pipes Alternatives (NPA) program.
-Building on the work done to develop comprehensive benefit-cost analysis for Non-Wires Alternatives (NWA), we anticipate finalization of a revised benefit cost analysis (BCA) approach for assessment of demand response (DR) investment proposals.
+The C-Team anticipates supporting several important SRP developments in 2024, including the launch of the Non-Pipes Alternatives

+(NPA) program.
+Building on the work done to develop comprehensive benefit-cost analysis for Non-Wires Alternatives (NWA), we anticipate finalization of a revised benefit cost analysis (BCA) approach for assessment of demand response (DR) investment proposals, and supporting the Council's review of the first such investment proposal for electric demand response programs.
 This is driven by the change made in the 2023 LCP Standards update process to shift DR programs out of EE proceedings and into SRP.
 Second, in 2023, the SRP process was not able to fully address methodologies for assessing internally-sourced NWA solutions such as targeted efficiency, demand response, solar, and storage.
 This work stream is anticipated to continue in 2024 as the SRP TWG hits its stride with its new leadership team, and with the Three-Year Plan development process complete.
 Similarly, with the development of the NPA program as reflected in the Three-Year Plan, the C-Team anticipates significant stakeholder engagement in the first year in which the NPA program is operational, subject to Commission approval.
-The C-Team will also review and provide comment on the electric demand response program investment proposal currently in development, which is expected to continue into 2024.